AblionGE/IntelligentAgents2015/deliberative/doc/report.md

 $$S_g = \{ (position,\emptyset, \emptyset, deliveredTasks\}$$

 #### Transitions
-The transitions are simply defined by two actions :
+The transitions are simply defined by two actions which are enough to to represent a move to pickup or deliver a task :

 * Move to pickup a task (move to a city and pickup a task in this city)
 * Deliver a task (move to a city and deliver a task in this city)